jlecker/django-rubberstamp/README.rst

-Permissions manager and backend for Django 1.2, supporting object permissions and application-specific permissions.
+django-rubberstamp is a permissions manager and backend for Django 1.2, supporting object permissions and application-specific permissions.

 Requires `auth` and `contenttypes` from `contrib`.